182exe/matrix/README.md

 > Next, unzip what you downloaded, and open OfflineMatrix.html.
 This is the offline version of the website.
 666.html is a quick version of the spammer that will immediately start opening tabs.

 *Disclaimer: Please do not use this code or website for malicious purposes.
 This is only meant to be used as a joke, and users should be warned before subjected to this content.*

+Special thanks to https://github.com/navaneethkm004 for some code from his amazing browser jammer.